baconjs/bacon.js/README.md

 // hungry could be any type of observable, but we'll use bus here var hungry     = [new Bacon.Bus(), new Bacon.Bus(), new Bacon.Bus()]

-// a philospher eats for one second, then makes the chopsticks
+// a philosopher eats for one second, then makes the chopsticks
 // available again by pushing values onto their bus. var eat = function(i) {
   return function() {